 Almost half of tested samples of commercial high-fructose corn syrup (HFCS) contained mercury, which was also found in nearly a third of 55 popular brand-name food and beverage products where HFCS is the first- or second-highest labeled ingredient, according to two new U.S. studies.

 Now, let us turn our attention back to the title of this article.
 Do you still think diet soda is safe for diabetics?
-If your doctor tells you that diet soda is safe to consume, would you still consume it?
+If your doctor tells you that diet soda is safe to consume, would you still consume it on a regular basis, even if you have diabetes?